 The pretty red roof of my favourite little but n ben in Scotland.

-On our last visit to the infamous mountain pass, the visibility was zero.
+On our last visit to the Bealach na Ba, the visibility was zero.

 This time the summit was clear and we could open the car doors without fear of the wind tearing them off.

-We’d timed our crossing of the Bealach na Bà perfectly.
-It was lunchtime and we’d just arrived at a favourite cafe of ours.
+We’d timed our crossing of the Bealach na Bà perfectly, it was lunchtime and we’d arrived at one of our favourite cafes.
 We enjoyed tasty soup, sandwiches and a good cup of coffee at the Bealach Cafe & Gallery.
 It was nice to chill for a while.
 In between begging, the boy napped under the table.

 An added bonus of lunching at The Bealach Cafe is the fab wee gallery attached to it.
 Last year I left with a lovely print of the Bealach na Bà, this year I left with some locally made silver jewellery and a cute little croft house, complete with passing place and washing line.